Sinus Tarsi Syndrome

 - Anti-inflammatory medications (NSAIDs): Pain and swelling may be improved with the use of anti-inflammatory medications, provided there is no contra-indications to taking this type of medication.

-- Corticosteroid injection: A local injection of corticosteroids may help settle symptoms in this area.
+- Corticosteroid injection: A local injection of corticosteroids into the sinus tarsi may help settle symptoms in this area.

 Operative Treatment

 Surgical treatment may be considered for patients that have truly failed non-operative treatment.
 However, it needs to be contemplated with care as sinus tarsi syndrome is often a final manifestation of another more integrated problem, such as an acquired adult flatfoot deformity.
 In the setting of a flatfoot, the foot essentially slides off of the lower bone of the ankle and impinges on the outside.
-Therefore, sinus tarsi syndrome in this setting requires not just a cleaning out of the sinus tarsi (debridement), but perhaps a reconstruction of the foot.
+Therefore, sinus tarsi syndrome in this setting requires not just a cleaning out of the sinus tarsi (debridement), but perhaps a reconstruction of the foot or a subtalar fusion.